India train crash kills over 280, injures 900 in one of nation's worst rail disasters

 The accident occurred at a time when Prime Minister Narendra Modi is focussing on the modernization of the British colonial-era railroad network in India, which has become the world's most populous country with 1.42 billion.
 Despite government efforts to improve rail safety, several hundred accidents occur every year on India's railways, the largest train network under one management in the world.

-Modi flew to the site and spent half an hour examining the crash scene.
-He later left for the Odisha state capital to meet with the injured recuperating in hospitals there.
+Modi flew to the crash site and spent half an hour examining the relief effort and talking to rescue officials.
+He was seen giving instructions on the phone to officials in New Delhi.

+He later visited a hospital where he walked around inquiring from doctors about the treatment being given to the injured, and spoke to some of them, moving from bed to bed in a ward.

+Modi told reporters that it was a sad moment and he was feeling the pain of those who have suffered in the accident.
+He said the government would do its utmost to help them and strictly punish those found responsible.

 Modi on Saturday was supposed to inaugurate a high-speed train connecting Goa and Mumbai that is equipped with a collision avoidance system.
 The event was canceled after Friday's accident.
 The trains that derailed did not have that system.